-Celebrate a special occasion with this awesome candy-covered DIY Ice Cream Sundae Bar!
-This fun do it yourself sundae bar is the perfect birthday cake alternative and makes a wonderful treat for any party!
+Learn how to set up an awesome candy-covered DIY Ice Cream Sundae Bar!
+This fun do it yourself ice cream bar is the perfect birthday cake alternative and makes a wonderful treat for any party!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 If you’re looking for a creative party idea, I’ve got you covered!

 This DIY ice cream sundae bar is truly a candy lover’s dream.
 It’s the perfect way to celebrate summer!